splunk/splunk-ansible/docs/advanced/default.yml.spec.md

 * Cron-formatted string of the frequency and recurrence of the query that builds the forwarding assets table
 * Default: "3,18,33,48 * * * *"

+docker: <bool>
+* DEPRECATED - this was used to signal whether or not the instance being provisioned was running in Docker.
+This does not affect playbook execution at all, but the dynamic inventory script environ.py will set this to setup host::vars mapping as needed.

 splunk:
   role: <str>
   * Role to assume when setting up Splunk